Paul Robeson: 1933–1937: Ideological awakening

 In 1935, Robeson met Albert Einstein when Einstein came backstage after Robeson's concert at the McCarter Theatre.
 The two discovered that, as well as a mutual passion for music, they shared a hatred for fascism.
-The friendship between Robeson and Einstein lasted nearly twenty years, but was not well known or publicized.
+The friendship between Robeson and Einstein lasted nearly twenty years but was not well known or publicized.

 1937–1939: Spanish Civil War and political activism

 Robeson at an event honoring those killed in the Abraham Lincoln Brigade, February 26, 1941.
 Seated to his left is former Lincoln Battalion commander Milton Wolff.

 Robeson believed that the struggle against fascism during the Spanish Civil War was a turning point in his life and transformed him into a political activist.
 In 1937, he used his concert performances to advocate the Republican cause and the war's refugees.
-He permanently modified his renditions of "Ol' Man River" – initially, by singing the word "darkies" instead of "niggers"; later, by changing some of the stereotypical dialect in the lyrics to standard English and replacing the fatalistic last verse ("Ah gits weary / An' sick of tryin' / Ah'm tired of livin' / An skeered of dyin) with an uplifting verse of his own ("But I keep laffin' / Instead of cryin' / I must keep fightin' / Until I'm dyin) – transforming it from a tragic "song of resignation with a hint of protest implied" into a battle hymn of unwavering defiance.
+He permanently modified his renditions of "Ol' Man River"—initially, by singing the word "darkies" instead of "niggers"; later, by changing some of the stereotypical dialect in the lyrics to standard English and replacing the fatalistic last verse ("Ah gits weary / An' sick of tryin' / Ah'm tired of livin' / An skeered of dyin) with an uplifting verse of his own ("But I keep laffin' / Instead of cryin' / I must keep fightin' / Until I'm dyin)—transforming it from a tragic "song of resignation with a hint of protest implied" into a battle hymn of unwavering defiance.
 His business agent expressed concern about his political involvement, but Robeson overruled him and decided that contemporary events trumped commercialism.
-In Wales, he commemorated the Welsh people killed while fighting for the Republicans, where he recorded a message that became his epitaph: "The artist must take sides.
+In Wales, he commemorated the Welsh people killed while fighting for the Republicans by recording a message that became his epitaph: "The artist must take sides.
 He must elect to fight for freedom or slavery.
 I have made my choice.
 I had no alternative."